CBEP-SoCB-Details/Portland-SLR/Analysis/SLR_Recent_Trends.md

 This function calculates a slope, and evaluates statistical significance of that slope, based on generalized least squares.
-This is a building block for later functions, and served here mostly t odemonstrate the logic we use.
+This is a building block for later functions, and served here mostly to demonstrate the logic we use.

 We use non-standard evaluation (“quoting”) to access the names of the .x